 Planning your layout correctly is essential for an efficient system and maximizing the potential water delivery.
 There are a few do's and don'ts - so please check out the guide here first.

 Below is a typical system layout with the critical measurements indicated by the red boxes.

 (Please note that if you are using a weir, this will replace the catchment tank)

 How much will the installation cost?

-It very much depends on your site and can vary by quite a bit depending on how many troughs, length of trenches, whether you are using a weir, etc. Below are just a couple of examples (one typical UK installation and one international installation) to give you an idea of the costs involved in an installation.
+It very much depends on your site and can vary by quite a bit depending on how many troughs, length of trenches, whether you are using a weir, etc. Below is an example of an installation to give you an idea of the costs involved.
 You can also see that by self installing you can save a lot of these costs.